 4. Calibration of the hydrocarbon analyzer

-Each of the normally used operating ranges are calibrated by the following procedure:
+Each of the normally used operating ranges shall be calibrated using the procedure in paragraphs 4.1. to 4.5. inclusive of this appendix.

 4.1.
-Establish the calibration curve by at least five calibration points spaced as evenly as possible over the operating range.
-The nominal concentration of the calibration gas with the highest concentrations to be at least 80 per cent of the full scale.
+A calibration curve shall be established using at least five calibration points spaced as evenly as possible over the operating range.
+The nominal concentration of the calibration gas with the highest concentrations shall be at least 80 per cent of the full scale.

 4.2.
-Calculate the calibration curve by the method of least squares.
-If the resulting polynomial degree is greater than 3, then the number of calibration points shall be at least the number of the polynomial degree plus 2.
+The calibration curve shall be determined using the least-squares method.
+If the resulting polynomial degree is greater than 3, the number of calibration points shall be at least numerically equal to the number of the polynomial degree plus 2.

 4.3.
 The calibration curve shall not differ by more than 2 per cent from the nominal value of each calibration gas.

 4.4.
 Using the coefficients of the polynomial derived from paragraph 3.2. of this appendix, a table of indicated reading against true concentration shall be drawn up in steps of no greater than 1 per cent of full scale.
-This is to be carried out for each analyser range calibrated.
+This shall be carried out for each analyser range calibrated.
 The table shall also contain other relevant data such as:

 (a) Date of calibration, span and zero potentiometer readings (where applicable);